single-cell-data/SOMA/abstract_specification.md

 ### Operation: open

 The `open` static method **opens** a SOMA object of its type and returns it.

+If the object does not exist at the given location, `open` throws an error.

 ```
 SomeSOMAType.open(string uri, OpenMode mode = READ, PlatformConfig platform_config, Context context) -> SomeSOMAType